orstavik/JoiEvents/docs/3_EventTranslationAndRouting/9_Pattern8_EventControls.md

 # Pattern: EventControls

-Once a custom, composed event is deployed, it can be nice to `start()`, `stop()`, and otherwise control it.
-These methods are not particularly hard to implement, but we desire a nice interface for them.
-And the `class` created in the ExtendsEvent pattern is a good place to add these control methods.
+Once a custom, composed event is added to the app, it would be nice to have some control over it, for example to `start()` and `stop()` it.
+These methods are not particularly hard to implement, the only question is how we would like to expose them?
+The `class` created in the ExtendsEvent pattern is a good place to add these control methods.

 ## Demo: `browse` with `start()` and `stop()`